Zthom1997/BlackJack_with_a_Twist/README.md

 - A reset method to replay the game and add more players
 - Buy chips and place a bet in a pot.
 - Pay out an price or pay out the pot to the bank if there are no winners.

+Note: All screens in this application are in Dutch!
+The source code is English!